masoodtariq/health-checks/README.md

 waiting for HCIA AI exam curiously.lets see what happens. you can create your own cookies using setcookiefunction(). we can also use password encyption using md5 method.
+Empathize,define,prototype, test are the main ideas in designing.